Does Perimenopause Cause Anxiety?

 • Nausea or abdominal distress

-• Feeling dizzy, unsteady, lightheaded, or faint- dizzy spells are also a documented symptom of perimenopause sepearate from panic attacks
+• Feeling dizzy, unsteady, lightheaded, or faint- dizzy spells are also a documented symptom of perimenopause separate from panic attacks

 • Numbness or tingling sensations, especially in fingers or toes (paresthesias)